zhongwm/cable/README.md

 ### Supports ssh proxying, in a monadic way!

 Your host behind a bastion machine? no problem.
 You have a series of remote task to deal with? no problem.
+And connections are reused by multiple tasks for same machine.

 #### Simple ssh task